No records broken but January hotter than normal

 Niwa climate scientist Gregor Macara said it was also fairly dry in Whanganui.

-“We’ve got two climate stations operating there – one at Spriggins Park and one at the airport,” he said.
+“We’ve got two climate stations operating there – one at Spriggens Park and one at the airport,” he said.

-“The Spriggins Park site recorded 34mm of rain throughout January, which is 59 per cent of normal.
+“The Spriggens Park site recorded 34mm of rain throughout January, which is 59 per cent of normal.
 At the airport, there was 46mm of rain – 90 per cent of normal .”

 The low temperature on January 21 was 21.4C, the third-highest daily low since that record began in 1972.